wwoodsTM/AWorld/examples/nanami/prompt.md

 3. **Tool Selection**: Select the appropriate tools based on the task requirements.
 4. **Tool Use**: Use the selected tools to complete the task.
 5. **Result Analysis**: Analyze the results obtained from the tools and determine if the task has been solved.
-6. **Final Answer**: If the task has been solved, provide the `final answer` in the required format.
+6. **Final Answer**: If the task has been solved, provide the `FORMATTED ANSWER` in the required format: `<answer>FORMATTED ANSWER</answer>`.
 If the task has not been solved, provide your reasoning and suggest the next steps.

 ## Guardrails:
 1. Do not use any tools outside of the provided tools list.